 Avexitide has never been approved or commercialized for any indication.
-The most commonly reported adverse events to date were hypoglycemia and mild to moderate emesis, which did not lead to study discontinuation.
+The most commonly reported adverse events to date in patients with HI were hypoglycemia and mild to moderate emesis, which did not lead to study discontinuation.

 Avexitide: a targeted therapeutic approach

-Loss-of-function mutations in the ATP-sensitive K+ (KATP) channel are responsible for the most common and severe form of CHI (KATP CHI), leading to increased GLP-1-mediated Hyperinsulinemic Hypoglycemia.
+Loss-of-function mutations in the ATP-sensitive K+ (KATP) channel are responsible for the most common and severe form of HI (KATP HI), leading to increased GLP-1-mediated hyperinsulinemic hypoglycemia.
 This mutation leads to constitutive plasma membrane depolarization of the pancreatic beta cell resulting in elevated cytosolic Ca2+ and dysregulated insulin secretion.
 Avexitide binds to the GLP-1 receptor (GLP-1r) and lowers baseline cAMP levels, resulting in decreased insulin secretion despite elevated calcium levels.
 Similarly, by decreasing amino acid-stimulated cAMP accumulation, avexitide reduces insulin secretion.

 # of Patients